CatalonianPunIntended/anxiety/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: DO YOU WANT THAT TO HAPPEN TO US-
+b: VOLS QUE AIXÒ ENS PASSI-

 ```
 bb({body:"scream"});
 Game.OVERRIDE_TEXT_SPEED = 2.5;
 ```

-b: SAY NO SAY NO SAY NO SAY NO SAY NO SAY NO SAY NO SAY NO SAY N-
+b: QUE NO QUE NO QUE NO QUE NO QUE NO QUE NO QUE NO QUE NO QUE N-

 ```